aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/990_cleanup/_index.md

 ## Using a script

-On the same machine where you performed the **Provision AWS resources** step run the following commans:
+In your cloud9 terminal where you performed the **Provision AWS resources** step run the following commans:

 ```bash
 cd ~/environment